-In accordance with section 136 of the Companies Act 2013 Audited Financial Statementsincluding the consolidated financial statements and related information of the Company andAudited Accounts of each of its subsidiaries are availableon our website www.viseshinfo.com.
+In accordance with section 136 of the Companies Act 2013 Audited Financial Statementsincluding the consolidated financial statements and related information of the Company andAudited Accounts of each of its subsidiaries are available on our websitewww.mpsinfotec.com.
 These documents will also be available for inspection till the date ofthe AGM during business hours at our registered office in New

 IX.
 HUMAN RESOURCES

 Your Company is of the view that while Technology can enable processes but it is thePeople who actually make things happen.
 In a journey of delivering tangible business valueto stakeholders Associates are envisioned as a strategic differentiator for the Company.

 Your Company promotes an empowered and collaborative work environment where leadersstay engaged with the Associates and encourage them to challenge conventional thinking.Our employees are our biggest assets.
 To meet the evolving need of our clients ourpriority is to attract and engage the best talent in the right locations with the rightskills.